styladev/shopware4/README.md

 Shopware version 4.3.1 or later

+There have been issues with PHP 7 in the past.
+Should you have some, please report back to us.
+The plugin works best on PHP 5.6.

 ## Installation How-to

 - Place the *StylaSEO* folder at the following location of your Shopware installaton: engine/Shopware/Plugins/Local/Frontend